 A yearbook page template is one of the best ways to save time (and a ton of sanity) during the yearbook layout process.

-All too often, though, we talk to yearbook advisors who are skipping them for the same reason: They don’t want to use the same template over and over and over again, on every page.
+All too often, though, we talk to yearbook advisers who are skipping them for the same reason: They don’t want to use the same template over and over and over again, on every page.
 They think that’d be boring.

 In fact, we won’t even try to argue.
 That would get boring.
 But you know what?
 There’s a way to fix that.